Which Is a Better Investment, Eli Lilly And Co or Novartis AG (ADR) Stock?

 Estimate revisions offer an indication of what analysts are thinking about the short-term prospects of a firm.
 Estimate revisions are based on the statistical significance of a firm’s last two quarterly earnings surprises and the percentage change in its consensus estimate for the current fiscal year over the past month and past three months.

-Eli Lilly and Company has a Earnings Estimate Score of 56, which is Neutral.
+Eli Lilly and Company has a Earnings Estimate Score of 66, which is Positive.
+Novartis AG has a Earnings Estimate Score of 32, which is Negative.

 Don’t Forget Your Free Special Report on How A+ Grades Can Help You Make Investment Decisions

-Other Novartis AG and Eli Lilly and Company Grades
+Other Eli Lilly and Company and Novartis AG Grades

 In addition to Quality, Estimate Revisions and Value, A+ Investor also provides grades for Growth and Momentum.